 Ceritinib (Zykadia®)

-Ceritinib (Zykadia®) is a targeted therapy drug.
-It is used to treat non-small cell lung cancer.
+Ceritinib (Zykadia®) is a cancer drug.
+It is used to treat advanced [non-small cell lung cancer (NSCLC).

 What is ceritinib (Zykadia®)?

-Ceritinib (Zykadia®) is a targeted therapy drug used to treat advanced non-small cell lung cancer (NSCLC).
-It is only used if tests show the cancer cells have a gene change (mutation) in a gene called anaplastic lymphoma kinase (ALK).
+Ceritinib is used to treat advanced non-small cell lung cancer (NSCLC).
+It is only used if tests show the cancer cells have a change (mutation) in a gene called anaplastic lymphoma kinase (ALK).
 NSCLC that has this gene change is called ALK-positive NSCLC.

 It is best to read this information with our general information about targeted therapies and the type of cancer you have.